franke-hub/SDL/COMMIT.md

 ### 11/25/2024 maint (With extensive diagnostics)
 Looking at a Brian termination problem.
 Sometimes it completes and sometimes it doesn't.
-When it doesn't complete pub::Console appears to be in some sort of loop.
+When it doesn't complete pub\::Console appears to be in some sort of loop.
 (The loop is known, but exactly what's looping hasn't been determined yet.)